xiaonia/kotlin-web-site/pages/docs/reference/lambdas.md

 </div>

-The return type inference for anonymous functions works just like for normal functions: the return type is inferred automatically for anonymous functions with an expression body and has to be specified explicitly (or is assumed to be `Unit`) for anonymous functions with a block body.
+The return type inference for anonymous functions works just like for normal functions:<span style="color:red;"> the return type is inferred automatically for anonymous functions with an expression body and has to be specified explicitly (or is assumed to be `Unit`) for anonymous functions with a block body.</span>

-Note that anonymous function parameters are always passed inside the parentheses.
-The shorthand syntax allowing to leave the function outside the parentheses works only for lambda expressions.
+Note that anonymous function parameters are always passed inside the parentheses. <span style="color:red;">The shorthand syntax allowing to leave the function outside the parentheses works only for lambda expressions.</span>

 One other difference between lambda expressions and anonymous functions is the behavior of [non-local returns](inline-functions.html#non-local-returns).
 A *return*{: .keyword }  statement without a label